Factors That Seem To Lead To Weak Social Skills

 Immigrating to a new country

 It's not hard to think of ways that moving to a new country may affect some children's social development.
-They're in a whole new environment, there's a new language to learn, new cultural customs to adapt to, new unspoken social rules to figure out, and on and on.
-Not to mention that some kids can be prejudiced jerks and ostracize someone who's from another culture.
+They're in a whole new environment, with a new language to learn, new cultural customs to adapt to, new unspoken social rules to figure out, and on and on.
+Not to mention that some kids and teachers can be prejudiced jerks and ostracize someone who's from another part of the world.

 Being picked on

-A number of factors related to weak social skills all have to do with someone being picked on when they were younger.
-Being teased can kill people's self-esteem and make them anxious about future interactions.
+A number of factors related to shyness and weaker social skills have to do with someone being picked on when they were younger.
+Being bullied or excluded can kill people's self-esteem and make them anxious about future interactions.
 It can also leave someone feeling wary and bitter about other people and socializing in general.
+Ongoing rejection is obviously a problem, but sometimes just one or two intense instances of being threatened, mocked, or disliked are enough to create social anxiety.

-When a child is teased it can also make them feel really confused and off-balance, and cause them to act in socially inappropriate ways as they flail around and try out behaviors to try and get the teasing to stop (e.g., yelling out weird things at other people in an attempt to 'fight back' or drive them away)
+When a child is teased it can also make them feel really confused and off-balance, and cause them to act in socially inappropriate ways as they flail around testing out behaviors to try to get the teasing to stop (e.g., yelling out weird things at other people in an attempt to 'fight back' or drive them away).

-Children typically get picked on by their peers, but they can also feel put down and bullied by their parents, siblings, or other adult authority figures.
-Some people report being constantly teased by their older brothers or sisters.
+Children typically get picked on by their peers, but they can also feel put down and bullied by their parents, siblings, relatives, or other adult authority figures.
+Some people report being constantly teased by their older brothers, sisters, or cousins.
 Others mention insensitive, unsympathetic teachers or coaches.

 Standing out in some way physically

-It seems if people have any kind of noticeable physical difference they're more likely to be teased.
-Some common ones are being skinny, being overweight, being quite short, and being very tall.
+The world isn't fair.
+If people have any kind of noticeable physical difference they're more likely to be picked on.
+Some common ones are being skinny, being overweight, being short as a man, and being very tall.
 I could go on and on.
 Some other ones are:

 Really, anything that other kids can latch onto is a potential target.
 Sometimes a kid doesn't even have to be directly teased to develop poor self-confidence.
 It may be enough that he or she just feels like they stand out and have something wrong with them.

-A unique problem with having a physical difference is that it provides a convenient place for someone's insecurities and social anxiety to attach to.
-Most of their social worries and low self-esteem can be about how supposedly weird looking they are.
+A unique problem with having a physical difference is that it provides a convenient spot for someone's insecurities and social anxiety to attach to.
+Most of their social worries and low self-esteem can become about how supposedly weird-looking they are.
 Even if they could improve their social skills and self-confidence in theory, everything can come back to, "Yeah, but what's the point?
-I'm too funny looking.
+I'm still too funny-looking.
 No one is going to like me because of that."

 Getting picked on for other reasons

-Physical differences seem to be easy targets, but children can get picked on by their classmates for all kinds of other reasons:
+Physical differences are easy targets, but children can get picked on by their classmates for all kinds of other reasons:

-- Their supposed personality flaws (e.g., being annoying or 'weird'.
-What really keeps a vicious circle going is when a kid is teased for being shy).
+- Their supposed personality flaws (e.g., being a loner, a cry baby, a wimp, annoying, 'weird', etc. What really keeps a vicious circle going is when a kid is teased for being shy).

 - Their unpopular interests